microsoft/react-native-code-push/README.md

 * __codePush.SyncStatus.UPDATE_INSTALLED__ *(6)* - An available update has been installed and will be run either immediately after the `syncStatusChangedCallback` function returns or the next time the app resumes/restarts, depending on the `InstallMode` specified in `SyncOptions`.
 * __codePush.SyncStatus.SYNC_IN_PROGRESS__ *(7)* - There is an ongoing `sync` operation running which prevents the current call from being executed.
 * __codePush.SyncStatus.UNKNOWN_ERROR__ *(-1)* - The sync operation encountered an unknown error.

+##### UpdateState

+This enum specifies the state that an update is currently in, and can be specified when calling the `getUpdateMetadata` method.
+It includes the following values:

+* __codePush.UpdateState.RUNNING__ *(0)* - Indicates that an update represents the version of the app that is currently running.
+This can be useful for identifying attributes about the app, for scenarios such as displaying the release description in a "what's new?" dialog or reporting the latest version to an analytics and/or crash reporting service.

+* __codePush.UpdateState.PENDING__ *(1)* - Indicates than an update has been installed, but the app hasn't been restarted yet in order to apply it.
+This can be useful for determining whether there is a pending update, which you may want to force a programmatic restart (via `restartApp`) in order to apply.

+* __codePush.UpdateState.LATEST__ *(2)* - Indicates than an update represents the latest available release, and can be either currently running or pending.

 ### Objective-C API Reference (iOS)